Get all the latest information on New Products, Sales and Offers.

-Our wide range of Diamond CNC Finger Bits is intended for CNC machines, fabrication centers, and radial-arm machines.
+Our vast assortment of Diamond CNC Finger Bits is intended for CNC machines, fabrication centers, and radial-arm machines.

 - Electroplated finger bits marble

-- Sintered with a hard bond for soft stone
+- Sintered hard-bond finger bits for soft stone

-- Sintered with a soft bond for hard granites and engineered stone
+- Sintered soft-bond finger bits for hard granite and engineered stone

-- Sintered with a very soft bond designed for the hardest stones like quartzite
+- Sintered very-soft-bond finger bits designed for the hardest stones like quartzite

-Actually, a soft material requires a hard-bond finger bit whereas a hard material requires a soft bond bit.
+Remember, a soft material requires a hard-bond finger bit whereas a hard material requires a soft-bond bit.

 The cutting surface of a finger bit is always “on the side”.
-Never enter a bit into a material following a Z-shaped motion, but only use a lateral motion in the X-Y plane.
-To enter material from top to bottom, use the replaceable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.
+Never plunge a finger bit into a material in the Z-direction, only use a lateral motion in the X-Y plane.
+To plunge from top to bottom, use an interchangeable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.

 Choosing the right sintered finger bit for a particular job can be confusing due to the vast assortment of bits available.
 Consult the following chart for assistance: